Alex-Der-coder/Hot_Takes/README.md

 For OpenclassRooms teatcher(s) about "livrable" :

--Step one : open folder of my "livrable" with Visual Studio Code for show the .env file.

--step two :

-The .env file should be placed in the root directory of the "back" folder, at the same level as app.js.
+The .env file should be create in the root directory of the "back" folder, at the same level as app.js.